How to Install Ungoogled Chromium on Ubuntu 26.04, 24.04 and 22.04

 apt-cache policy ungoogled-chromium

 The policy output should show a candidate from ppa.launchpadcontent.net/xtradeb/apps.
-If it does not, re-check that the PPA source exists, the pin file was created correctly, and you are using one of the Ubuntu LTS releases covered by this guide.
+If it does not, re-check that the PPA source exists, the pin file was created correctly, and you are using Ubuntu 26.04, 24.04, or 22.04.
 On unsupported Ubuntu releases or derivatives with different repository behavior, the Flatpak method is usually the safer fallback.

-For further information about Ungoogled Chromium and related browser options on Ubuntu, explore these resources:
+For project details and adjacent browser choices on Ubuntu, use these resources:

 Conclusion